 Specific requirements for the individual student will be set by the student's guidance committee, based on the student's background, goals, and interests.
-The completed Academic Program Plan form, signed by the guidance committee, must be submitted by the time the student completes 13 program credits.
-It specifies course requirements.
+The completed GradPlan must be submitted and approved by the guidance committee by the time the student completes 13 program credits and must specify course requirements.